Osteogenesis imperfecta

 Although there is no cure, most cases of OI do not have a major effect on life expectancy, death during childhood from it is rare, and many adults with OI can achieve a significant degree of autonomy despite disability.
 Maintaining a healthy lifestyle by exercising, eating a balanced diet sufficient in vitamin D and calcium, and avoiding smoking can help prevent fractures.
 Genetic counseling may be sought by those with OI to prevent their children from inheriting the disorder from them.
 Treatment may include acute care of broken bones, pain medication, physical therapy, mobility aids such as leg braces and wheelchairs, vitamin D supplementation, and, especially in childhood, rodding surgery.
 Rodding is an implantation of metal intramedullary rods along the long bones (such as the femur) in an attempt to strengthen them.
 Medical research also supports the use of medications of the bisphosphonate class, such as pamidronate, to increase bone density.
-Bisphosphonates are especially effective in children, however it is unclear if they either increase quality of life or decrease the rate of fracture incidence.
+Bisphosphonates are especially effective in children; however, it is unclear if they either increase quality of life or decrease the rate of fracture incidence.

 OI affects only about one in 15,000 to 20,000 people, making it a rare genetic disease.
 Outcomes depend on the genetic cause of the disorder (its type).
 Type I (the least severe) is the most common, with other types comprising a minority of cases.
 Moderate-to-severe OI primarily affects mobility; if rodding surgery is performed during childhood, some of those with more severe types of OI may gain the ability to walk.
 The condition has been described since ancient history.
 The Latinate term osteogenesis imperfecta was coined by Dutch anatomist Willem Vrolik in 1849; translated literally, it means "imperfect bone formation".

 Signs and symptoms

 Orthopedic

 The main symptom of osteogenesis imperfecta is fragile, low mineral density bones; all types of OI have some bone involvement.
 In moderate and especially severe OI, the long bones may be bowed, sometimes extremely so.
-The weakness of the bones causes them to fracture easily; a study in Pakistan found an average of 5.8 fractures per year in untreated children.
+The weakness of the bones causes them to fracture easily—a study at the Endocrine Unit at the National Institute of Child Health in Karachi, Pakistan found an average of 5.8 fractures per year in untreated children.
 Fractures typically occur much less after puberty, but begin to increase again in women after menopause and in men between the ages of 60 and 80.

 Joint hypermobility is also a common sign of OI, thought to be because the affected genes are the same as those that cause some types of Ehlers–Danlos syndrome.